Brentwood, Essex: Arts and media

 Brentwood is also home to the Brentwood Imperial Youth Band, which perform at many events throughout the year.
 It is a successful band and attracts youngsters from the age of 10 from Brentwood and surrounding areas.
 It was the first British band to ever take part in the Tournament of Roses Parade in Pasadena, California and the first youth band to play the Spasskaya Tower Military Music Festival and Tattoo on Moscow's Red Square.
 It meets twice a week in Warley.

 Among the many theatre companies in the region, Brentwood Operatic Society and Shenfield Operatic Society are two that represent the many groups providing excellent theatrical productions for the community.
 Brentwood Operatic Society also trains young actors with its BOSSY Youth acting program, headed by Gaynor Wilson, who formerly directed actor Stephen Moyer.
-David Pickthall serves as musical director when not scoring films and television shows for the BBC, directing British orchestras, and composing.
-The award-winning composer wrote two operas and three musicals, published worldwide by Samuel French Ltd. He is also the musical voice of the villainous penguin in the Oscar-winning Wallace & Grommit: The Wrong Trousers.
+David Pickthall was a significant presence in Brentwood's musical output, until his conviction for sexual offences between 1979 and 2021.

 Brentwood's Orchestras for Young People was founded in 1990 and grew to include five ensembles for orchestral instrumentalists of school age, who perform regularly in and around the town.
 Regular rehearsals and workshops introduce the musicians to a wide variety of music, from well-known classical pieces to modern music.

 The Brentwood Performing Arts Festival has now been accepted into membership by the British and International Federation of Festivals of which Queen Elizabeth II is patron.
 With this, the Festival has achieved recognition as the Festival of Performing Arts for Brentwood.

 The town is the venue of the Brentwood International Chess Congress which was set up in 2006 and first ran 17–18 February 2007.
 The congress attracted 235 competitors who included three Grandmasters and five International Masters.
 The prize fund is relatively generous in comparison to many other similar congresses, being around £4,000.
 In 2007 it was the largest chess competition to be held in Essex and was organised by Brentwood Chess Club.

+The Only Way Is Essex (TOWIE) is a British reality television series based in Brentwood.